FireInsidE-fie/EPROM/Thread.md

 A thread can `exit()` or end its own life by returning from the "main" function you gave it.
 A thread can also sleep for a period of time, not hindering other threads of a [[process]].
 ## Thread memory
-Threads have shared memory (also with the main thread), allowing easy but dangerous (see below) communication between different threads.
-That also means that there's no need to free a variable in all threads, like with [[Child Process]]es.
+Threads have shared heap and data memory sections (also with the main thread), allowing easy but dangerous (see below) communication between different threads.
+That also means that there's no need to free a heap variable in all threads, like with [[Child Process]]es.
+The [[Stack]] is the only one that's not shared.
 If you put a `static` variable in the function that a thread will run, all the threads will be able to see and modify the same value, which could easily lead to race conditions.
-All local variables will stay independent to the threads though (they all have separate [[Call Stack]]s).
 You can use the `_Thread_local` type to say that a static variable shouldn't be shared between threads.
 ## Detaching threads
 Using `thrd_detach()`, you can tell a thread to keep on executing on its own, without needing to `wait()` for it.
 But that also means you lose the option to get its return value once it exits.